daducci/AMICO/docs/configuration/models_params.md

 >>> ae.model.set(param1=value1, param2=value2, ...)
 ```

-Here is a list of the parameters that can be set for each model:
+See the [models api reference](../api_reference/models.md) for more information about the available parameters for each model.